Athos1972/baangt/docs/ParametersConfigFile.rst

             It's a static method - if you need to apply different versioning schema for your system landscape, simply subclass TestStepMaster and overwrite only the method ``ifQualifyForExecution``.
    * - ``TC.slowExecution``
-     - When set to ``true`` the browser will stop for a short time after each command, so that you can also visually see what the browser is doing
+     - When set to ``true``, the browser will stop for a short time after each command, so that you can also visually see what the browser is doing
    * - ``dontCloseBrowser``
-     - When the browser or script finds an error usually it takes a screenshot and moves on to the next testcase.
-With this setting to ``True`` the Browsersession will stop right at the error
+     - When the browser or script finds an error, it usually takes a screenshot and moves on to the next testcase.
+With this setting to ``True`` the browser session will stop right at the error.
    * - ``TC.BrowserOptions``
      - Set the value to ``{'HEADLESS': 'True'}`` to run Chrome/Firefox in headless mode.
    * - ``TC.Lines``